se-sic/coronet/README.md

 plot.bipartite.network(bpn)
 ```

-There are two different classes of configuration objects in this library.
+There are two different classes of configuration objects in this library:
-- The `ProjectConf` class, which determines all configuration parameters needed for the configured project (mainly data paths) and
+- the `ProjectConf` class, which determines all configuration parameters needed for the configured project (mainly data paths) and
 - the `NetworkConf` class, which is used for all configuration parameters concerning data retrieval and network construction.

 You can find an overview on all the parameters in these classes below in this file.